pasqu4le/clifm/README.md

 ```

 ## Features
 Clifm is a [brick](https://github.com/jtdaugherty/brick) application, that in turn builds upon [vty](https://github.com/jtdaugherty/vty).
-As such it supports a large number of terminals, but not on Windows, handles windows resizing and more.
+As such it supports a large number of terminals (not on Windows), handles resizing and more.

-If your terminal supports a mouse you can use it to change Tab/Pane, click a button on the bottom, change your selection or open it (double-click), but only using the keyboard you can perform every possible action.
+If your terminal supports a mouse you can use it to change Tab/Pane, click a button on the bottom, change your selection or open it (double-click), but using the keyboard you can perform every possible action.
 This is the list of all the keybindings:

 #### Bottom menu
 - L: open Se**l**ection menu